fingo/spata/readme.md

   CSVParser.config.mapHeader(Map("max temparature" -> "tempMax", "min temparature" -> "tempMin")).get[IO]()
 val frosty: Stream[IO, Char] = stream.through(parser.parse).filter(_.get[Double]("minTemp") < 0)
 ```
-It may be defined as well for more fields than present in any particular data source,
+It may also be defined for more fields than there are present in any particular data source,
-which allows using single parser for multiple data sets, with different headers.
+which allows using a single parser for multiple data sets with different headers.

 FS2 takes care of limiting the amount of processed data and consumed memory to the required level.
-This works well to restrict number of records, however each record has to be fully loaded into memory,
+This works well to restrict the number of records, however each record has to be fully loaded into memory,
 no matter how large it is.
 This is not a  problem if everything goes well - individual records are typically not that large.
 A record can however grow uncontrollably in case of incorrect configuration (e.g. wrong record delimiter)
 or malformed structure (e.g. unclosed quotation).
 To prevent `OutOfMemoryError` in such situations,
-spata can be configured to limit maximum size of single field using `fieldSizeLimit`.
+spata can be configured to limit the maximum size of a single field using `fieldSizeLimit`.
-If this limit is exceeded during parsing, the processing stops with error.
+If this limit is exceeded during parsing, the processing stops with an error.
-No limit is specified by default.
+By default, no limit is specified.

 ### Reading source data

-As mentioned earlier, `CSVParser` requires stream of characters as its input.
+As mentioned earlier, `CSVParser` requires a stream of characters as its input.
 To simplify working with common data sources, like files or sockets, spata provides a few convenience methods,
 available through its `io.reader` object.